Rules and languages

 TypeScript rules | TypeScript 5.6 and all previous versions: Supported |

 The full list of available rules can be found in the VS Code UI.
-Go to the SONARLINT RULES view of the SonarLint view container; here you can activate and deactivate rules to match your conventions.
-SonarLint will also offer a code action on each issue to quickly deactivate the corresponding rule.
+Go to the RULES view of the SonarQube for VS Code view container; here you can activate and deactivate rules to match your conventions.
+SonarQube for VS Code will also offer a code action on each issue to quickly deactivate the corresponding rule.

-Connected Mode syncs your SonarQube or SonarCloud quality profile with the local analysis to suppress issues reported in the IDE; as a general rule, the server settings will override any settings defined in the IDE.
+Connected mode syncs your SonarQube (Server, Cloud) or SonarQube Community Build quality profile with the local analysis to suppress issues reported in the IDE; as a general rule, the server settings will override any settings defined in the IDE.
 Look at the Connected Mode documentation for more information.

-For more details about languages and new features under consideration for VS Code, check out the SonarLint roadmap where we list our coming soon and newly released features.
+For more details about languages and new features under consideration for VS Code, check out the SonarQube for IDE roadmap where we list our coming soon and newly released features.

 Rule selection